-During 2022, the Town pre-funded future OPEB liabilities totaling approximately \$278,000 by contributing funds to the OPEB fund in excess of the pay-as-you-go required contribution.
-These funds are reported within the Town's Fiduciary Fund financial statements.
-As of June 30, 2022, the balance of this fund totaled \$3.7 million.
+The OPEB funds are reported within the Town's Fiduciary Fund financial statements.
+As of June 30, 2023, the balance of this fund totaled \$3.9 million.

 Employees Covered by Benefit Terms - The following table represents the Plan's membership at July 1, 2022, the date of the actuarial valuation: